jonrandy/turboprop/README.md

-# Multiprop - Use Arrays as Property Accessors
+# Turboprop - Use Arrays as Property Accessors